turanszkij/WickedEngine/README.md

 If you have questions or stuck, please use the `linux` communication channel on Discord: [![Discord chat](https://img.shields.io/discord/602811659224088577?logo=discord)](https://discord.gg/CFjRYmE)

 #### Xbox Series X|S
-To build for Xbox Series natively, download and install the Xbox SDK from your Xbox developer account.
-Using the latest version of Visual Studio, create a new static library project for the Xbox Series platform and reference the WickedEngine_SOURCE shared project.
-Xbox specific extension files required for building, or sample projects will be provided for registered Xbox developers on request.
+Xbox Series specific extension files requierd for building are currently private.

 #### PlayStation 5
-To build for PlayStation 5, download and install the PlayStation 5 SDK from your PlayStation developer account.
-Using the latest Visual Studio, create a new PlayStation 5 static library project and reference the WickedEngine_SOURCE shared project.
-PlayStation 5 specific extension files requierd for building, or sample projects will be provided for registered PlayStation developers on request.
+PlayStation 5 specific extension files requierd for building are currently private.

 ### Examples: